Overview: Woocommerce vs Shopify

 Shopify has an amazing mobile app that is available for Android and Apple iOS also.
-The Ka Ching sound of Shopify mobile app is the best thing that makes everyone feel good.
-You can even edit products title, description, price and images in the Shopify mobile app which makes it even better.
+The Ka-Ching sound of the Shopify mobile app is the best thing that makes everyone feel good.
+You can even edit products title, descriptions, prices, and images in the Shopify mobile app which makes it even better.
 There is much more functionality in their mobile app you can download from here.

 WooCommerce Mobile App

 Yes, WooCommerce also has a mobile app for both android and iOS platforms, but I think it’s not of much use.
-The WooCommerce mobile app lets you edit product title, description, images, and prices, but sometimes it dont even give sales notifications and if you have a lot of products on your store then it will take a long loading time to show the data.
+The WooCommerce mobile app lets you edit product titles, descriptions, images, and prices, but sometimes it doesn’t even give sales notifications and if you have a lot of products in your store then it will take a long loading time to show the data.

-So, Shopify is way ahead than WooCommerce in this race of user friendly mobile apps.
+So, Shopify is way ahead of WooCommerce in this race of user-friendly mobile apps.

 9) Conclusion: Which is Better For eCommerce?

-Choosing the right eCommerce platform is extremely important for all the merchants.
-The good eCommerce platform is the one that fits our needs and which helps us in every way possible to sell our eCommerce products.
+Choosing the right eCommerce platform is extremely important for all merchants.
+A good eCommerce platform is the one that fits our needs and which helps us in every way possible to sell our eCommerce products.